How to visit the Colosseum with kids: all you need to know (updated with 2024 new ticketing rules)

 How early you can book your colosseum ticket depends on the ticket / tour you choose.

-The cheaper, Coopculture tickets you buy directly from the Colosseum only come available 30 days ahead of your desired day, then come out in smaller batches up until the day of the visit.
+The cheaper, official tickets you buy directly from the Colosseum only come available 30 days ahead of your desired day, then come out in smaller batches up until the day of the visit.

 These tickets are very hard to get, therefore some patience is needed.